To say that e-commerce is exploding right now would be an understatement.

 If you haven’t fully defined your sales strategy for 2019, don’t panic.

-To help you enter the New Year with a much-needed sense of confidence, we’ve broken down the more pressing trends merchants need to know about in 2019.
+To help you we’ve broken down the more pressing trends merchants need to know about in 2019.

 From more advanced tech to ever-changing consumer behaviour, these eight areas deserve your undivided attention.

 SEO has always been a top priority for merchants and 2019 is no different in that department.
 This is especially true given the constant flux of new e-commerce brands hitting the scene on a day-to-day basis.

 However, consider just how much user behaviour is changing when it comes to how shoppers search for products.

 Take the rise of voice search, for example.

 Voice search and shopping via virtual assistants like Amazon Echo may have been little more than a novelty in the past, right?

 Times have changed.
 In fact, voice search is projected to represent a $40 billion market by 2022 as opposed to the $2 billion market it is today.

 Merchants must, therefore, consider how they can integrate more spoken, long-term and colloquial keywords into their SEO strategy.

 As noted by ConversionXL, the top result in Google’s “featured” snippet is oftentimes also the top result for a voice query.
 This further cements the need for merchants to create in-depth, long-form content while also targeting relevant keywords in the process.